WillyBarankin/homelab/README.md

 - USB Wi-Fi restricts use of bridged networking (using NAT instead)
 - Manual GPU unlock required for P104-100
-- P2 NVMe may throttle under sustained load (consider upgrade)
+- P2 NVMe may throttle under sustained load

 ---